enkidevs/curriculum/web/html/links/link-relative-paths.md

 * Within the folder above the current folder and then into the images folder.
 * the web pages are protected from others linking to them.
 * easy for local management
-* easy to move the entire site to other domains
-* link paths do not need to be updated when domains are changed.

 ---
 ## Revision